-If you found a CPE/BMC Houston charge on your credit card, debit card, or bank statement, it is most likely connected to a CenterPoint Energy bill payment processed through a third-party payment service such as BillMatrix.
+If you found a CPE/BMC Houston charge on your credit card, debit card, or bank statement, it is most likely connected to a CenterPoint Energy utility bill payment processed through a third-party payment service such as BillMatrix or another card-payment vendor.

-The abbreviated descriptor can be confusing because it may not clearly display the CenterPoint Energy name.
-The charge is commonly reported after consumers use a credit or debit card to pay a natural gas or utility bill.
+The descriptor can be confusing because it may not clearly show the CenterPoint Energy name.
+Many consumers report seeing CPE/BMC after paying a natural gas or utility bill with a credit card or debit card rather than paying directly from a checking account.

 Consumer Reports and Experiences